Risks of Heart Problems Change Teen Vaccination - News

 Canada

-The Public Health Agency of Canada said the data suggested that reported cases of rare cardiac inflammation were higher after Moderna’s vaccine compared to Pfizer’s.
+The Public Health Agency of Canada said the data suggested that reported cases of rare cardiac inflammation arose more after Moderna’s vaccine was applied compared to Pfizer’s.

-Denmark and Sweden stopped using the Moderna vaccine for younger groups, citing data from an as-yet-unpublished Nordic study.
+Denmark and Sweden stopped applying the Moderna vaccine to younger groups, citing data from an as-yet-unpublished Nordic study.

-The Swedish health agency said it would take a break from using the vaccine in people born in 1991 and beyond, as data pointed to an increase in myocarditis and pericarditis among young people and young adults who were vaccinated.
+The Swedish health agency said it would take a break from using the vaccine in people born from 1991 onwards, as data pointed to an increase in myocarditis and pericarditis among young people and young adults who were vaccinated.

-Denmark said that although it used Pfizer’s vaccine as the main option for those aged between 12 and 17, it decided to stop administering the Modern vaccine to those under 18 in accordance with a “precautionary principle”.
+Denmark said that although Pfizer’s vaccine was the main option for immunizing young people between 12 and 17 years old, it decided to stop administering Moderna vaccine to those under 18 years old according to a “precautionary principle”.

 Finland

-Finland stopped using Moderna vaccines for younger people and would instead give the Pfizer vaccine to men born in 1991 and beyond.
-Offers photos for ages 12 and up.
+Finland stopped using the Moderna vaccine in younger people and said it would give the Pfizer vaccine to men born from 1991 onwards.

 Hong Kong

-A panel of health experts advising the Hong Kong government in September recommended that children ages 12 to 17 receive just one dose of BioNTech’s Covid-19 vaccine after reports of heart inflammation as a side effect.
+A panel of health experts advising the Hong Kong government in September recommended that 12- to 17-year-olds receive just one dose of BioNTech’s vaccine, after reports of inflammation of the heart as a side effect.

 Norway

-Norway is administering a dose of Pfizer vaccine to children aged 12 to 15 years.
+Norway is administering a dose of Pfizer’s vaccine to children aged 12 to 15 years.

 United Kingdom

-Great Britain offers all 12 to 15 year olds a first shot of the Pfizer vaccine.
-The second doses would not be offered to the age group until at least spring, when there may be more data from around the world.
+Britain is vaccinating all 12 to 15 year olds with a first dose of Pfizer.
+The second wouldn’t be offered to the age group until at least spring, when there may be more world data.

+See also below: Know that safe activities can be resumed after the 2nd dose